-This question came up recently when I was helping a customer migrate a large data warehouse to Oracle Database 11g.
+This question came up recently when I was helping a customer upgrade a large data warehouse.
 Prior to the upgrade, they were using an ESTIMATE_PERCENT of 0.000001, the smallest possible sample size allowed, when they gathering statistics on their larger tables.
 When I asked why they picked such a tiny sample size they said it was because they needed statistics to be gathered extremely quickly after their daily load both at the partition and at the global level.

 Since these large tables were partitioned, I thought they would be an excellent candidate for incremental statistics.
 However, in order to use incremental statistics gathering you have to let the ESTIMATE_PERCENT parameter default to AUTO_SAMPLE_SIZE.
 Although the customer saw the benefit of using incremental statistics they were not keen on changing the value of ESTIMATE_PERCENT.
-So I argued that with the new AUTO_SAMPLE_SIZE in Oracle Database 11g they would get statistics that were equivalent to a 100% sample but with the speed of a 10% sample.
-And since we would be using incremental statistics we would only have to gather statistics on the freshly loaded partition and the global statistics (table level statistics) would be automatically aggregated correctly.
+So I argued that with AUTO_SAMPLE_SIZE they would get statistics that were equivalent to a 100% sample but with the speed of a 10% sample.
+Since we would be using incremental statistics we would only have to gather statistics on the freshly loaded partition and the global statistics (table level statistics) would be automatically aggregated correctly.

 So with much skepticism, they tried incremental statistics in their test system and they were pleasantly surprised at the elapse time.
 However, they didn’t trust the statistics that were gathered and asked me, “how do I compare the statistics I got with AUTO_SAMPLE_SIZE to the statistics I normally get with an ESTIMATE_PERCENT of 0.000001?”

 The answer to that was easy, ‘use DBMS_STAT.DIFF_TABLE_STATS’.
 Although the answer was easy, it wasn’t an easy process to help them to work out how to use the DBMS_STAT.DIFF_STATS functions correctly.
-In this post I hope to share some of the gotchas you many encounter using DIFF_STATS that are not so obvious from the description of the functions in our documentation or our whitepaper on 'Upgrading to Oracle Database 10g: What to Expect From The Optimizer'.
+In this post I hope to share some of the gotchas you many encounter using DIFF_STATS that are not so obvious.
 Let’s take the SALES table from the SH schema as an example.
 The SALES table has 28 partitions and 918843 rows.

-First we will gather statistics on the SALES table with their original setting for ESTIMATE_PRECENT, 0.00001.
+First we will gather statistics on the SALES table with their original setting for ESTIMATE_PERCENT, 0.00001.

 These statistics can now be backed up into a newly created stats table.